apache/pulsar/site2/website/versioned_docs/version-2.7.4/reference-cli-tools.md

 ---
-id: version-2.7.4-reference-cli-tools
+id: reference-cli-tools
 title: Pulsar command-line tools
-sidebar_label: Pulsar CLI tools
+sidebar_label: "Pulsar CLI tools"
 original_id: reference-cli-tools
 ---

 Pulsar offers several command-line tools that you can use for managing Pulsar installations, performance testing, using command-line producers and consumers, and more.

-All Pulsar command-line tools can be run from the `bin` directory of your [installed Pulsar package](getting-started-standalone.md).
+All Pulsar command-line tools can be run from the `bin` directory of your [installed Pulsar package](getting-started-standalone).
 The following tools are currently documented:

 * [`pulsar`](#pulsar)
 * [`pulsar-client`](#pulsar-client)